galasokolova/spring-in-action-demo/chap_18_google-cloud/README.md

 ## *TacoCloud Application Deployment on Google Cloud Kubernetes*

-This project demonstrates deploying a Spring Boot application on Google Cloud Kubernetes with MongoDB integration.
+This project demonstrates deploying a Spring Boot application on Google Cloud Kubernetes with MongoDB and Redis integration.

 ## Table of Contents